-Your imagination is the limit when it comes to papier-mâché.
-While simple papier-mâché is just glue, water, and strips of paper, it's papier-mâché pulp that adds detail and dimension to your projects, such as the protrusions that define an animal face or a witch or monster.
-Papier-mâché pulp is essentially modeling clay for papier-mâché, and it is incredibly cheap, easy, and quick to make.
+Your imagination is the limit when it comes to papier-mache (or paper mache).
+While simple papier-mache is just glue, water, and strips of paper, it is papier-mache pulp that adds detail and dimension to your projects, such as the protrusions that define an animal face or a witch or monster.
+Papier-mache pulp is essentially modeling clay for papier-mache, and it is incredibly cheap, easy, and quick to make.

-Use this recipe to make a papier-mâché pulp mixture using newspaper and water.
-It is great to use for adding fine details to your papier-mâché project and you should be able to mold it almost like clay.
+Use this recipe to make a papier-mache pulp mixture using newspaper and water.
+It is great to use for adding fine details to your papier-mache project and you should be able to mold it almost like clay.

 Once you have a smooth texture, add a few tablespoons of salt to help secure the mold.
 Mix it again with your hands.
 Once mixed thoroughly, squeeze out any excess water and add a few tablespoons of glue.
-Now you are ready to use your papier-mâché pulp on your projects.
+Now you are ready to use your papier-mache pulp on your projects.